OWASP/wstg/document/4-Web_Application_Security_Testing/02-Configuration_and_Deployment_Management_Testing/06-Test_HTTP_Methods.md

 ### Testing for HTTP Method Overriding

 Some web frameworks provide a way to override the actual HTTP method in the request by emulating the missing HTTP verbs passing some custom header in the requests.
-The main purpose of this is to circumvent some middleware (e.g. proxy, firewall) limitation where methods allowed usually do not encompass verbs such as `PUT` or `DELETE`.
-The following alternative headers could be used to do such verb tunneling:
+The main purpose of this is to circumvent a middleware application (such as a proxy or web application firewall) which blocks specific methods.
+The following alternative HTTP headers could be used to do such verb tunneling:

 - `X-HTTP-Method`
 - `X-HTTP-Method-Override`